MenakaGodakanda/can_project/README.md

 ## Overview

 This project demonstrates the implementation of an embedded system using the CAN protocol with J1939 and CANopen stacks.
 It is written in C/C++ and utilizes open-source tools and libraries.
-The project is designed to run on a Linux system with SocketCAN support, and it provides basic functionalities for sending and receiving CAN messages using the J1939 and CANopen protocols.
+The project is designed to run on a Linux system with SocketCAN support, and it provides basic functionalities for sending and receiving CAN messages using the J1939 and CANopen protocols.<br>
+<a href="https://github.com/MenakaGodakanda/can_project/blob/main/Project_Description.md">Project Description</a>

 ## Features